Table of Contents Show

 Lake Jessup is ideal for alligators because the grounds are mostly loaded with mudfish, shad, and turtles, which are all perfect for prey of gators.
 After Lake Okeechobee, the maximum number of alligators in Florida are found here.

-Lake Jessup spreads over 16,000 acres is a popular tourist attraction with brewing companies and sunflower parks.
+It is a popular tourist attraction with brewing companies and sunflower parks.
 For those curious about seeing the biggest gators in Florida, you may start to find them here.

 7. St. John’s River

 It is very commonplace for tourists and people from around the world to visit to see the alligators.
 The easiest place to spot many gators together is the Black Creek tributary in Clay County.
-Compared to other parts, the alligator density here is very high in the radius of the river.

 Everyone is advised to enjoy seeing the gators from the safe distance of the hiking trails or on an airboat tour and take proper caution.
 Also, another important thing is never to approach or try to feed alligators if you encounter them!